-John Bruce, Superintendent Odessa School District P.O.
-Box 248 Odessa, WA 99159 (509) 982-2668 brucej@odessasd.org
+Odessa School District P.O.
+Box 248 Odessa, WA 99159 (509) 982-2668

 SEXUAL HARASSMENT

 Students and staff are protected against sexual harassment by anyone in any school program or activity, including on the school campus, on the school bus, or off-campus, such as a school-sponsored field trip.